Resources for Learning Java

 Pursing a degree in computer science at an institution of higher education will not only teach the ins and outs of Java – and other programming languages – it will also establish a solid foundation of knowledge in the field of computer science.
 It is, however, the most demanding place to learn to code, in terms of both money and time commitment.
 As such, it is best suited for people who are serious about making a career in programming and want to get every advantage they can.
 Among the top schools that teach Java are:

-MIT is known worldwide for its Electrical Engineering and Computer Science Department, which offers four undergraduate programs, as well as the master of engineering program.
+- Massachusetts Institute of Technology (MIT): MIT is known worldwide for its Electrical Engineering and Computer Science Department, which offers four undergraduate programs, as well as the master of engineering program.
 Students are able to take the Introduction to Software Engineering in Java course as early as their freshman year, and other programming languages are available as well.

 Online tutorials are an excellent way to learn Java for people who like to study at their own pace.
 There are tons of options available, so almost anyone will be able to choose a tutorial to fit their level of experience and budget.
 While a person can get a deep understanding of Java programming from online tutorials and courses, they also allow you to dip your toes in the field to see whether it is something of interest to you.
 Among the best Java courses online are:

-Udemy is a well-known resource with courses on a variety of subjects.
+- Udemy: Udemy is a well-known resource with courses on a variety of subjects.
 Among other things, it provides several dozen free and paid tutorials for learning Java.
 One of the most popular ones is the free Java Tutorial for Complete Beginners that features 75 lectures in 17 hours of video.

-As stated on the website, the Treehouse mission is to bring affordable technology education to people everywhere, in order to help them achieve their dreams and change the world.
+- Treehouse: As stated on the website, the Treehouse mission is to bring affordable technology education to people everywhere, in order to help them achieve their dreams and change the world.
 Starting at $25 per month for the basic plan, students will gain access to the various tutorials, including a 13-hour tutorial on Java.

-The official Java tutorials by Oracle may not be as interactive as some other options, but they provide the latest and fullest information about the language.
+- Oracle Java Tutorials: The official Java tutorials by Oracle may not be as interactive as some other options, but they provide the latest and fullest information about the language.
 And who is better suited to teach Java than the people who make it?

 Coding bootcamps are programs intended to quickly teach people with little to no prior coding experience all the skills they would need to start working as a programmer.
 They typically last between 2 and 6 months and often provide some form of assistance with employment after completion.
 Some are even free if you don’t get a job in the field.
 Coding bootcamps are an excellent choice for people looking to jump right into a Java career as soon as possible.
 Among the best ones are:

-Offers a 12-week program, with sessions available four times a year.
+- Concordia Coding Bootcamp St. Paul: Offers a 12-week program, with sessions available four times a year.
 Job assistance is promised.

-Provides a 4-phase learning program once every 18 months.
+- RoleModel Software Craftsmanship Academy: Provides a 4-phase learning program once every 18 months.
 The program itself lasts up to 8 months.
 The company often hires successful students or offers employment with its partners.
 Craftsmanship Academy is founded on biblical principles and is explicitly a Christian organization.

-Offers a 12-week program twice a year.
+- Software Craftsmanship Guild: Offers a 12-week program twice a year.
 One of the benefits of this bootcamp is that it works directly with employers and recruiting firms, and promises its students access to the whole network of 60 hiring partners.

 It should also be noted that for whatever reason, Java is not as popular at coding bootcamps as some other languages.
 Yet, plenty of options are still available.